Thursday, April 25, 2013

 We find ourselves to be Christ’s disciple when we love others and when we allow ourselves to be loved.
 Fr.
 Roger J. Landry explains our need to heed the words of St. John Vianney whose famous heroic charity moved him to treat others with the same limitless love with which Christ loves.
 God’s nature is love, explains Fr.
 Orly Sapuay, M.S., so the ways of God are love.

 Many struggle with the issue of immigration in our country and what that means as Christ calls us to love one another.
 University senior Erin Killebrew is one of them.
 Then she had the opportunity to experience a small part of life on the border of Arizona and Mexico.
 There she found out first hand, just as Fr.
 Phil Bloom preached, how Jesus' new way of love fulfills the heart's deepest need.
-(If you're wondering where the US Catholic Church stands on the controversial new Arizona Immigration Law, here's the statement from the US Bishops.)

 The New Jerusalem